Brian-Scott25/R_Functions/README.md

 #### RPubs Corr_Reduce Link: https://rpubs.com/BrianScott/948474
 #### Purpose
 This function helps to reduce the amount of potential variables for a regression model.
 The model produces a Full Datset Correlogram, a bar chart of significant variables, and a reduced correlogram of only the significant variables

+## LM_DIAGNOSTIC Function
+#### RPubs LM_Diagnostic lnk: https://rpubs.com/BrianScott/948499
+#### Purpose
+This Function does several tests at once to determine if a linear model s approprate for the regression equation.
+In addition to the standard output such as the r Square and pvalues, the function also uses plots and tests to determine heteroskedacity, autocorrelation, and multicoliniarity.